MrAnalyticals/OfficeScripts/BigData/FetchBigDatawithOfficeScripts.md

 ---

-Would you also like me to give you a ready-to-use **Office Script code** sample to plug into your flow? 🚀
+Tip: Ask ChatGPT to give you a ready-to-use **Office Script code** sample to plug into your flow? 🚀
-(Just say the word!)